Kyō no Haru Tokubetsu Junmai Nama Genshu | Saké Review

 Harmonized Taste of Nama and Mature Flavor

-"Butterscotch!" my friends and I exclaimed in unison as we drank this sake kaku-uchi style (at a liquor store that doubles up as a bar).
-Matured almost one year in a fridge, this sake has nice mature flavors, the nama (unpasteurized) vigor, and translucent mellow mouthfeel.
+"Butterscotch!" my friend and I exclaimed in unison as we drank this sake kaku-uchi style (at a liquor store that doubles up as a bar).
+Matured almost one year in a fridge, this sake has nice mature flavors, the nama (unpasteurized) vigor, and a translucent mellow mouthfeel.

 It is merely a combination of moderate maturation and thick, ricey flavor: Butterscotch, butter, financier, and maple syrup are present.
-Ricey aftertaste of the harvest that is wafers and rice straw lingers.
+The Ricey aftertaste of the harvest, that is, wafers and rice straw, lingers.

 Food Pairings